Launching a product can be one of the most exciting (and stressful) times for your business.

 “This advertising opens up your top funnel for product awareness and allows you to start pulling data on your audiences that can be used to inform everything from marketing to product design.”

-Every product launch comes with its own unique hiccups and pitfalls, so a prepared sales team will help smooth out any bumps along the way.
+Every product launch comes with its own pratfalls and pain-points, and a prepared customer service team can smooth out any bumps or customer grievances.

 Whether a customer bought your product or simply interacted with it, there’s potential for a long-lasting relationship.

-Take the time to maintain this relationship by continuing to reach out to your clientele even after your product launch.
+Take time to maintain these customer relationships by continuing to reach out to your clientele — even after your product launch.

 “Getting feedback from customers is invaluable,” says Carrillo.